How Do You Win A Philosophical Debate?

 Ultimately, the endgame of any debate is to convince them of an opposing outlook on a topic.
 Even if the outlook isn’t yours, making someone concede that there are legitimate arguments outside of their own is a near victory.

 By specifically establishing oneself as a credible mind on the argument at hand, a person is taken more seriously by proxy.
-Credentials are important in philosophical debate, and makes room for less run-around; that is, those participating in the debate understand that each person has a clear understanding of the topic, and could even be more knowledgeable.
+Credentials are important in philosophical debate, and they make room for less run-around.
+That is, those participating in the debate understand that each person has a clear understanding of the topic and could even be more knowledgeable.

 If a person can effectively avoid fallacies, their argument will be that much stronger in practice.
 Perhaps more importantly, a person engaging in a philosophical debate should be able to recognize fallacies used by their opposition.
 This is a component of the Socratic method.

 With as long as people have been debating, it’s no surprise that some philosophers have gotten really, really good at it.
 The fact remains; there is a model and method to winning a philosophical debate or political discussion.
-It’s on the thinker to develop his or her tools and tactics as to not be outgunned in an argument.
+It’s on the thinker to develop his or her tools and tactics, so they are not outgunned in an argument.

 [Featured Image by Hulton Archive/Getty Images]